 by Jennifer Wagner Schmidt

-Anyone who has ever rushed out of the door in a frenzy after spending too long looking for her shoes knows the value of
+Anyone who has ever rushed out of the door in a frenzy after spending too long looking for a much-needed accessory knows the value of

 A few years ago, I collaborated with California Closets to upgrade my ho-hum, builder-grade master bedroom closet.
 Note: My closet is by no means a large one and it definitely needed a makeover to become a cleaner and prettier space that I